 We will use your completed forms and supporting documents to assess your application against the charity test which forms part of the Charities and Trustee Investment (Scotland) Act 2005 (the 2005 Act).
-Our Meeting the Charity Test full guidance and the Charity Test - a brief guide provide further information on the charity test.
+Our Meeting the Charity Test full guidance and the Being a Charity in Scotland guidance provide further information on the charity test.

 In summary, to pass the charity test your organisation must meet the following requirements.